TuyizeeAnastase/Pharmacy-Locator/Pharmacy-Locator/README.md

-# Skeleton project for Swagger
+# Connect Pharmacy with Patient